top of page

 Mobile and effortless work instead of technical hurdles

-Many well-known, smaller wiki solutions, such as TiddlyWiki or Joplin, often have their roots in the desktop world and therefore tend to be tailored more toward tech-savvy users.
+Many long-standing, smaller wiki solutions, such as TiddlyWiki or Zim, have their roots in the desktop world and therefore often seem tailored more to tech-savvy users.
 In everyday use, this often manifests as:

 • markdown editors that take some getting used to